geerteltink/geert.elt.ink/content/work.md

         This custom build webshop ran on PHP a while back.
 However the filtering of products was done server side and used too many resources.
         The site was converted to a Vue.js app and the filtering is now done client side.
-The PHP server is converted to an API and admin.
+The server still uses PHP for an API and admin pages.
       </p>
     </div>
     <div class="card-footer">